 Trifler -> Early Game Resource Guide (12/8/2011 12:17:27 PM)

-It seems that with the Legends expansion, running out of industrial resources seems to happen more easily.
-Perhaps players simply don't start with as large of a stockpile as before.
-I don't know.
-In any case, it's effectively game over in some situations.
+Distant Worlds has a number of different resources that are used for construction.
+The game refers to these as "strategic" resources.
+The home world begins with a large stockpile of each strategic resource at the beginning of a game.
+I used to wonder why things would just stop building, and I eventually discovered it happens because the necessary resources were not available.
+I came to realize that there are a lot of resources that you must find a source for fairly early on, or it's effectively game over.
 If the resource you need is somewhere nearby, but in another empire's territory, then you can still get some via independent freighters and from freighters of that empire if you're on friendly terms.
 If there are no planets with the resource you need anywhere nearby though, you will never, ever, be able to get it.
 Thus, game over.

 Based on this, I compiled a table for myself of the resources required for all of the components you start out with as well as a few second tier components.
 After doing that, I decided to write this guide for the people who are frustrated with their empire suddenly grinding to standstill without even a notification window popping up to say "Hey!
 We're out of this resource!" :)